 - Vegan chocolate bark – make sure your chocolate is vegan.
 In Australia, some vegan chocolate brands are Pana chocolate, Pico and Loving Earth.
 Australia and the UK, Lindt Cocoa Excellence range is apparently vegan too.
 Check the packaging before buying.

 - Nut free chocolate bark – leave out the coconut flakes and sprinkled with sea salt.

 How to store chocolate bark:

-Once completely cold and broken into pieces, store the bark in an airtight container for 1-2 weeks.
+Once completely cold and broken into pieces, store the bark in an airtight container for 5 days at room temperature to 2 weeks in the fridge.
 If the weather is hot and you need to store it in the fridge, place in a well sealed container to prevent moisture or strain fridge smells from spoiling the bark.

 - Line a baking sheet with baking/greaseproof paper.

 - Melt the chocolate – either melt in the microwave in short blasts or in a heatproof bowl set over a pan of boiling water.

 - Once melted, spread the chocolate out onto the baking paper in an even layer 3mm thick then sprinkle over the coconut flakes.

 - Depending on the temperature of your kitchen, place the chocolate in the fridge or leave on the side to cool for 10-15 minutes so it begins to set before sprinkling over the salt.
 (Otherwise sprinkle over the salt straight away – it tends to sink into the chocolate.
 It still tastes great, but doesn’t look quite as attractive.)

 - Once the chocolate bark is completely hardened/cool, use your hands to break into irregular pieces.
 If you want to avoid getting finger prints on the chocolate, hold the bark with foil or cling film.